 Here in Michigan freezing temperatures are right around the corner.
+So, glycol for HVAC systems should be on your review or to-do list.
 If hydronic systems do not have the correct percentage of glycol they will be at risk of damage to piping and equipment.

 We recommend that both ethylene and propylene systems have at least 30-35% glycol, bringing their freeze point down to +9 degrees to -4 degrees F.

 Glycol is often added to water to prevent freezing in hydronic systems.
 This prevents any coil tubes from swelling, rupturing, or bursting from freezing issues.
 However, knowing which type of glycol for heating systems to use depends on several things, one of which being local regulations and another being the type of coils in your HVAC.
 Chilled water coils require a different glycol than hot water coils.

 The first type of glycol is ethylene glycol.
 It is the most common antifreeze fluid for standard heating and cooling applications because of its impeccable heat transfer efficiency.
 With a high boiling point and low freezing point, ethylene glycol is stable over a broad range of temperatures.
 Also, less power is required to recirculate the pumps because of its high viscosity.